 Taxis or other forms of public transport are not there in Christmas Island.
 So it is safe to book a car in advance.
 SUVs, 4WDs, and ordinary cars are available for hire and you can comfortably explore the island in any one of these, depending upon which part of the island you want to visit.
 You can also ride a bike or walk across the island towards many of its natural wonders.
 When you are passing through the more inhabited parts, it is easy to get a lift from local people.

-Things to Remember While Travelling in Christmas
+Things to Know While Travelling in Christmas Island

 Remember to carry a first aid kit and medicines for headache, fever, diarrhoea, sea sickness etc.